Tier 5 Visa Sponsorship

 The Tier 5 Charity worker visas can be issued for a maximum period of up to 12 months, plus 14 days.

-IBB Solicitors will be pleased to assist your organisation with obtaining the sponsor licence.
+IBB Law will be pleased to assist your organisation with obtaining the sponsor licence.
 We will make sure that your organisation fits the Home Office criteria, the job positions meet the requirements and that you submit correct paperwork in support of the application.
 We can also prepare you for compliance visits by the Home Office, help maintain your Sponsor licence and keep you abreast of your duties as a Tier 5 Sponsor.